SureDeveloping/cave-blog/README.md

 As a frequent user of the website, I want to:
 * login and logout.
-* Update existing blog posts and comments.
+* update existing blog posts and comments.
-* Read new blog posts and comments.
+* read new blog posts and comments.
 * create a new blog posts.
 * comment on a blog posts.